Kittycraft/EagleFactions/README.md

  * Write permissions documentation
  * Remove references to PluginMessages.java (***No one really used the translation feature and its a pain to maintain***)

-#####Personal Notes on stuff that needs to be fixed
- * /f f while not in a faction claims you have the wrong syntax
- * Needs /f unstuck
+#####Ideas
+ * Make factions chat a separate plugin?

+# Original readme:

 ## Goals
  * Finish up TODOs left in the code
  * Add factions permissions and **Custom ranks in factions**
    * Maybe add advanced mode which is effectively pex (Always allow /f leave though)
- * Fix massive corruption issues
+ * Fix massive corruption issues and lag from saving
- * Make tags optional and make color dependent on relations
- * Make code conform to Intellij Idea's hellish style suggestions
- * More standard raiding restrictions
+ * Remove tags (low priority)
  * Maybe add deal with the devil type situations (ex: double power but no protection while members are online)
  * Make join back a thing!
    * Maybe /f templeave for member+ and still be able to rejoin without losing faction data like rank or titles.
 Also make it easier to do if your the only one online.
  * Make friendly fire a permission, not a flag (what could possibly go wrong)